Azure/azure-powershell/documentation/development-docs/azure-powershell-design-guidelines.md

 This parameter set should be implemented by _every_ cmdlet - in most cases, the user provides the name of the resource that they are acting upon (`Name`) and the resource group in which they are acting in (`ResourceGroupName`).

-The interactive parameter set **will always be the default parameter set** for a cmdlet.
+The interactive parameter set **will always be the default parameter set** for a cmdlet (specified by the `DefaultParameterSetName` property in the `Cmdlet` attribute).
 This means that when PowerShell is unable to determine which parameter set a user is in, it will default to the interactive parameter set and prompt the user to provide values for the missing mandatory parameters.

 #### ResourceId Parameter Set